ltj/itu-bads/giantbook/GiantBook-README.txt

 The whole network is connected at a time
     [ ] linear in the size of the network
     [ ] quadratic in the size of the network
-    [ ] logarithmic in the size of the network
+    [X] logarithmic in the size of the network
     [ ] something else, maybe ...

 The last isolated individual becomes connected
-    [ ] around the time that the giant component emerges [ ] around the time that the whole network becomes connected [ ] something else, maybe ...
+    [ ] around the time that the giant component emerges [X] around the time that the whole network becomes connected [ ] something else, maybe ...

 Finally, was it important that I defined the giant component to be of size N/2, or could I have used N/10?
 9N/10?
 How did you find your answer (thinking about it? making an experiment? reading an article?)

-...
+It could probably be any constant in relation to N (I thought about that...briefly)

 /**********************************************************************